 As a California non-profit corporation, Community Interface Services is governed by a five member volunteer Board of Directors.

-Elizabeth Miles, President
+Elizabeth Miles, Vice President

 Liz Miles is the lead for the Performance Improvement Team in Quality Improvement for the County of San Diego, Behavioral Health Services.
 She has been a member of the County of San Diego’s Behavioral Health Services team since 2004.
 Prior to her employment with the County, she was employed by Community Interface Services as a supported living coordinator for three years and was director for a Welfare to Work training program working with low income individuals.
 She has vast experience in social services and workforce development, working with both individuals diagnosed with a mental illness and individuals with a developmental disability.
 Liz received a Doctor of Education in Organizational Leadership with an emphasis in Behavioral Health from Grand Canyon University, a Masters of Public Health in Health Service Administration, and a Masters of Social Work from San Diego State University.
 “As a former employee of CIS, I’m proud of the way we make a difference in the lives of the individuals we provide services for.
 I’m honored to continue my involvement with individuals so passionate and compassionate for the community they serve.”